- Course Reserves Operator/Manager attached to a course department

 - Select a creative commons license for the entire reading list, if your country supports this license type (see copyright_region in Configuring Other Settings).
 Also see Configuring the Default Creative Commons Value for a Reading List.

-- Lock/unlock the list in Leganto - Click Locked in Leganto to prevent any changes to the list in Leganto.
+- Lock/unlock the list in Leganto - Select Locked in Leganto to prevent any changes to the list in Leganto.
 Leganto users can still add a private note, like or add comments to citations, or mark a citation as read.
-The list can be unlocked in Leganto by any librarian or by the user who locked it.
+The list can be unlocked in Alma by any librarian or in Leganto by the user who locked it.

-- Open this reading list in Leganto - click View in Leganto in the header.
+- Open this reading list in Leganto - select View in Leganto in the page header.

 - On the Citations tab, you can manage citations, as described in Managing Citations.